optimumqa/cypress-boilerplate/README.md

 - Local config(if exists) `./cypress/configs/cypress.local.json` is merged with the two above

-- If `product` is not specified project cant be run Yes, this means that this project can't be run with just `cypress open` or `cypress run`.
+- If `product` is not specified the project can't be run Yes, this means that this project can't be run with just `cypress open` or `cypress run`.
+You need to specify exactly what you want to run

-- If neither of the three above configs has `testFiles` specified, the're automatically created and pointing to `integration/${product}/**/*`
+- If neither of the three cypress configs above has `testFiles` specified, the're automatically created and pointing to `integration/${team}/${product}/**/*`

 - If `baseUrl` is not specified in either of the three above configs, it's created automatically

-- `baseUrl` is retrieved from `fixtures/team/product/routes.json` depending on environment
+- `baseUrl` is retrieved from `fixtures/team/product/routes.json` depending on the environment

 ## Plugins